-The SUNY LSAMP is a coalition of 16 institutions within the State University of New York system.
-The coalition works in collaboration with federal, state and local government agencies; major national laboratories; private industry and foundations; and professional and community organizations.
+The Louis Stokes Alliances for Minority Participation (LSAMP) Program is a National Science Foundation (NSF) funded initiative designed to support undergraduate students who face or have faced social, educational, and/or economic barriers to careers in science, technology, engineering, and mathematics (STEMS) fields.
+There is a coalition of institutions within the State University of New York (SUNY) system that collaborate with federal, state, and local government agencies; major national laboratories; private industry and foundations; and professional and community organizations.

 What We Do?